TreltaSev/EchoWhisperer/README.md

 >**Is this at all secure?**
 >
->Fuck no, this isn't secure at all, I mean kinda... there arent
+>Nope, this isn't secure at all, I mean kinda... there arent
 >any vulnerabilities as far  as im aware but the connection between
 >the gui and the c++ logger isn't secure at all, using ws instead of wss. but
 >that doesn't really matter unless someone wanted to know how much time you spent on your apps.
 >all they would have to do is target a specific port with a specific request.